d-zine/Dating_App_Popularity/README.md

 Tinder invented the swipe gesture, a cultural phenomenon of 'swipe left' and 'swipe right' to accept or reject a match, which has since been adopted in other mobile products.
 Also, anecdotally, among my friends and family, Tinder is the most well-known.

 My ideal metric to measure popularity would be the number of matches (serious relationships) that each app generates.
-Since this cannot be measured directly, this analysis will rely on survey data, Google Trends, Statista and SEC data sources as proxies.
+Since this cannot be measured directly, this analysis will rely on survey data, Google Trends, Statista, and SEC data sources as proxies.

 For this analysis, I will examine the following 5 apps: